kluctl/kluctl/docs/kluctl/deployments/annotations/all-resources.md

 The following annotations control deploy behavior, especially in regard to conflict resolution.

+### kluctl.io/ignore
+If set to "true", the resource is completely ignored by Kluctl.
+This is equivalent to the resource not existing in your project.

+This however means that if it was deployed in the past and then later `kluctl.io/ignore` is set to "true", the resource will be treated as orphan (which will cause deletion on prune).
+To avoid this, also set `kluctl.io/skip-delete` to "true".

 ### kluctl.io/delete
 If set to "true", the resource will be deleted at deployment time.
 Kluctl will not emit an error in case the resource does not exist.
 A resource with this annotation does not have to be complete/valid as it is never sent to the Kubernetes